Dog Fouling and Responsible Dog Ownership

 Under the Act, failure to clean up after your dog may result in you receiving a fixed penalty fine.
 The fixed penalty is currently £80..

-If a dog fouling fixed penalty fine is not paid within the required period and a hearing has not been requested, the matter will be passed to Sheriff Officers for recovery of the debt.
+If a dog fouling fixed penalty notice is not paid within the required period and a hearing has not been requested the fine is raised (currently to £100) and if not paid the matter is passed to Sheriff Officers for recovery of the debt.

 The Act also removes the need for corroborative evidence in relation to dog fouling offences, and makes it an additional offence if you fail to give your name and address details to an authorised officer.
 If you are found guilty of this additional offence, you could face a fine of up to £1000.